Martchus/reflective-rapidjson/README.md

 The full paths of the generated files are also appended to the variable `LIST_OF_GENERATED_HEADERS` which then can be added to the sources of your target.
 Of course this can be skipped if not required/wanted.

+For an explanation of the `CLANG_OPTIONS_FROM_TARGETS` argument, read the next section.

 #### Passing Clang options
 It is possible to pass additional options to the Clang tool invocation used by the code generator.
 This can be done using the `--clang-opt` argument or the `CLANG_OPTIONS` argument when using the CMake macro.

-It makes most sense to specify the same options as during compilation so the code generator uses the same flags, defines and include directories as the compiler and hence behaves like the compiler.
+It makes most sense to specify the same options for the code generator as during the actual compilation.
+This way the code generator uses the same flags, defines and include directories as the compiler and hence behaves like the compiler.
-When using the CMake macro it is possible to automatically pass all compile flags, compile definitions and include directories from certain targets to the code generator.
-The targets can ge specified using the `CLANG_OPTIONS_FROM_TARGETS` argument.
+When using the CMake macro, it is possible to automatically pass all compile flags, compile definitions and include directories from certain targets to the code generator.
+The targets can be specified using the `CLANG_OPTIONS_FROM_TARGETS` argument.

+#### Notes regarding cross-compilation
+* For cross compilation, it is required to build the code generator for the platform you're building on.
+* Since the code generator is likely not required under the target platform, you should add `-DNO_GENERATOR:BOOL=ON` to the CMake arguments when building Reflective RapidJSON for the target platform.
+* When using the `add_reflection_generator_invocation` macro, you need to set the following CMake variables:
+    * `REFLECTION_GENERATOR_EXECUTABLE:FILEPATH=/path/to/executable`: path of the code generator executable to run under the platform you're building on
+    * `REFLECTION_GENERATOR_INCLUDE_DIRECTORIES:STRING=/custom/prefix/include`: directories containing header files for target platform (not required if you set `CMAKE_CXX_IMPLICIT_INCLUDE_DIRECTORIES` anyways since it defaults to that variable)
+* It is likely required to pass additional options for the target platform.
+For example, to cross compile with MingGW, is is required to add `-fdeclspec`, `-D_WIN32` and some more options (see `lib/cmake/modules/ReflectionGenerator.cmake`).
+The `add_reflection_generator_invocation` macro is supposed to take care of this, but currently only MingGW is supported.
+* The Arch Linux packages mentioned at the end of the README file also include `mingw-w64` variants which give a concrete example how cross-compilation can be done.

 ### Using Boost.Hana instead of the code generator
 The same example as above.
 However, this time Boost.Hana is used - so it doesn't require invoking the generator.